pimogbu/Sensitive-Trigonometric-Calc/README.md

-It may not work I dont check.
+It may not work, I did not check.